• Skip to main content

 It takes a lot of time and dedication to create a new vegetable garden.
 But in the end, you will be rewarded for all of your hard work with beautiful vegetables for your family to enjoy.

-Last year, we installed 6-foot posts and PVC-coated chicken wire around the entire vegetable garden.
+We installed 6-foot posts and PVC-coated chicken wire around the entire vegetable garden.
 Deer, groundhogs and other critters had become a problem.
 This will help protect our vegetable garden.

 Cherry tomatoes in a metal colander.